Mongol conquest of the Song dynasty: Battles of Shukou

-After Mongol conquest of Jin
+After the conquest of Jin

-In 1233 the Song dynasty finally became an ally of the Mongols, who agreed to share territories south of the Yellow River with the Song.
-Song general Meng Gong defeated the Jin general Wu Xian and directed his troops to besiege the city of Caizhou, to which the last emperor of the Jurchen had fled.
-With the help of the Mongols, the Song armies were finally able to extinguish the Jin dynasty that had occupied northern China for more than a century.
+In 1233, the Song finally became allies with the Mongols, who agreed to share territories south of the Yellow River with the Song.
+Song general Meng Gong defeated Jin general Wu Xian and directed his troops to besiege Caizhou, to which the last Jin emperor had fled.
+With the help of the Mongols, the Song armies were finally able to extinguish the Jin that had occupied northern China for more than a century.
 A year later, the Song generals fielded their armies to occupy the old capitals of the Song.
-They advanced as far as Kaifeng but were completely repelled by the Mongol garrisons under Tachir, a descendant of Boorchu, who was a famed companion of Genghis Khan.
+They advanced as far as Kaifeng but were completely repelled by the Mongol garrisons under Tachir, a descendant of Bo'orchu, who was a famed companion of Genghis Khan.

-The Mongol troops, headed by sons of the Ögedei Khan, started their slow but steady invasion of the south.
-The Song forces resisted fiercely, which resulted in a prolonged set of campaigns; however, the primary obstacles to the prosecution of their campaigns was unfamiliar terrain that was inhospitable to their horses, new diseases, and the need to wage naval battles, a form of warfare completely alien to the masters of the steppe.
+Mongol forces, headed by Genghis's son Ögedei Khan, began a slow, steady invasion of the south.
+Song resistance was fierce, resulting in a prolonged series of campaigns; however, the primary obstacles to the prosecution of the Mongol campaigns was unfamiliar terrain that was inhospitable to their horses, new diseases, and the need to wage naval battles, a form of warfare completely alien to the masters of the steppe.
 This combination resulted in one of the most difficult and prolonged wars of the Mongol conquests.
-The Chinese offered the fiercest resistance among all the Mongols fought, the Mongols required every single advantage they could gain and "every military artifice known at that time" in order to win.
+The Chinese offered the fiercest resistance among all people that the Mongols fought, and the Mongols required every single advantage they could gain and "every military artifice known at that time" in order to win.

-A greater amount of "stubborn resistance" was put up by Korea and Song towards the Mongol invasions than the others in Eurasia who were swiftly crushed by the Mongols at a lightning pace.

-The Mongol force which invaded southern China was far greater than the force they sent to invade the Middle East in 1256.
+More stubborn resistance was put up by Korea and Song towards the Mongol invasions than the others in Eurasia who were swiftly crushed by the Mongols at a lightning pace.
+The Mongol force that invaded southern China was far greater than the force they sent to invade the Middle East in 1256.